My work in recent years has centred on my long-running project for Chatham House

 that I call 'Managing Energy: Rethinking The Fundamentals'.

-('Energy' appears only halfway through the book, briefly, 'climate' not at all.)
+particularly friends who find 'energy' and 'climate' boring. ('Energy' appears only halfway through the book, briefly, 'climate' not at all.)
 Indeed I'd also be pleased to hear from you.

 This work is continuing, and I greatly appreciate your interest.